-To help new students become acquainted with student life in Maastricht, the INKOM working group organises an introductory programme before the INKOM week at the beginning of the academic year
+To help new students become acquainted with student life in Maastricht, the Workgroup INKOM organises an introductory programme before the introduction week at the beginning of the academic year, the so-called INKOM.

 - SSC, Bonnefantenstraat 2, tel.
 043-3885335

 - inkom@maastrichtuniversity.nl

 - www.inkom.nl